Search

 Without understanding God’s design, Dr. Mike explains, “Sexual behavior then becomes a rule, and kids break rules.
 But if kids know the value of God’s design and become stewards of that, they can become healthy adults.”

 Dr. Mike suggests that dads talk to boys and moms talk to girls.
-If separate conversations are not possible because of a single-parent home or parents in the military or traveling, the topic should still be addressed.
-This isn’t a topic just for boys or just for girls.
+If separate conversations are not possible, make sure the topic is still addressed.
+This isn’t a topic just for boys or just for girls—all kids need to hear about it.

 However, what you say to your child depends on the strength of your relationship with him or her and your comfort level.
 Dr. Mike says, “If Mom and Dad are uncomfortable talking about the subject, the child may pick that up and interpret it with guilt or shame.”
-He suggests that parents practice talking about what to do when young kids masturbate with each other first.
+He suggests that parents practice talking with each other first about what to do when young kids masturbate.

 About the Author